 These permits are issued under the Territory Parks and Wildlife Conservation Act 2006 and the Territory Parks and Wildlife Conservation By-Laws.

-The permit system helps the Northern Territory Parks and Wildlife Service monitor, protect and preserve our parks and reserves and marine areas for future generations.
+The permit system helps the Northern Territory Parks and Wildlife Commission monitor, protect and preserve our parks and reserves and marine areas for future generations.